briankelleher/bkelleher-nuxt/content/articles/creating-and-hosting-a-simple-discord-bot.md

 To create the Permissions Integer, you must navigate to the bottom of the Bot management page, to the section labelled “Bot Permissions”.
 Here you can select the permissions your bot will need to perform its duties, and the tool will generate a permissions integer for you at the bottom.
 Here is an example basic set of permissions that we can use to simply send messages to any basic, open channel:

-IMAGE HERE
-An example set of permissions for a basic Discord Bot.
+<article-image src="discord-bot-permissions.png" alt="An example set of permissions for a basic Discord Bot." caption="An example set of permissions for a basic Discord Bot." max-width="920px"></article-image>

 At the time of authoring, your bot by default is private.
 In order to add the bot to your server, you must enter a URL into your browser to prompt it.
 The URL should be formed as such, replacing {your-client-id} and {your-bot-permission-integer}: